 Getting Your BMC-84 Bond or BMC-85 Trust Fund

 A bond is required for all freight brokers operating in the United States, as it works to protect shippers and carriers against unlawful practices of licensed brokers.
 A BMC-84 Bond is required in the amount of $75,000, but freight brokers are not required to pay this entire amount.
 Instead, freight broker bonds are priced as a percentage of the total bond amount, typically ranging from $500 to $2,000, depending on credit history and financial information of the broker.
+You can learn more about surety bond costs and how they are determined by reading our comprehensive pricing guide.
+You can also take a look at the most frequent surety bond related questions.

 Get Your Free Bond Quote